-Now that you have probably gone thorugh the different installation methods of Microcks, you would may want to have a high-level view of its architecture and deployment options.
-This page will go through these topics, exposeing the different choices and options you may have depending on your target environment.
+Now that you have looked at the different installation methods of Microcks, you may want to have a high-level view of its architecture and deployment options.
+This page will go through these topics, showing the different choices and options you may have depending on your target environment.

-As its simplest form, Microcks architecture is made of 4 components that are:
+In its simplest form, Microcks architecture is made of 4 components which are: